CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

 If you already have a cluster of VMs, or want to manually create them, it is still possible to use the `gfs2` Ansible role.
 The steps are simple:

 1. Create and attach the volume.
-See the manual steps _2_ and _3_ from the manual install below.
+See the manual [Create and attach a volume](#create-and-attach-a-volume) from above.

 1. Create a standard Ansible inventory like this one: